This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 Next to a user or group, update the access permissions.

-You can also change access permissions for a member of a group that has access to the folder.
-For example, say that a group has permission to view the folder, but you want to give a group member permission to contribute to the folder.
-At the bottom, enter the member’s user name and click Add, and then update their individual permissions.
+You can change access permissions for a member of a group that has access to the folder.
+For example, you might have a group that has permission to view the folder, but you want to give an individual group member permission to contribute to the folder.
+In the Add users and groups field, enter the member’s user name and click Add, and then update their individual permissions.

 Note: You cannot grant permission to a subfolder unless the user or group has at least View permission to the parent folder.